jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 w += - learning_rate * m / (np.sqrt(v) + 1e-7)
 ```

-> Adam is the most often used method now.
+> Adam combines both momentum and parameter based gradient descent.
+Adam is the most often used method now.

 Here is an example of using Adam Optimizer in TensorFlow
 ```python